jjangga0214/node-configs/packages/jest-config/README.md

 npx install-peerdeps --pnpm --dev @jjangga0214/jest-config
 ```

-## Note
+## Notes

 - For [`transform`](https://jestjs.io/docs/configuration#transform-objectstring-pathtotransformer--pathtotransformer-object), [`@swc/jest`](https://www.npmjs.com/package/@swc/jest) is preconfigured.
 You can override it, by [`ts-jest`](https://www.npmjs.com/package/ts-jest), [`esbuild`](https://esbuild.github.io/), `babel`, or `tsc` for example.
 - [`extensionsToTreatAsEsm`](https://jestjs.io/docs/next/configuration#extensionstotreatasesm-arraystring) is preconfigured.
-If your project is not ESM-based typescript, override it.
+If your project is not ESM typescript, override it.
-- [`moduleNameMapper`](https://jestjs.io/docs/next/configuration#modulenamemapper-objectstring-string--arraystring) is preconfigured, even when you're not using `produceConfig`.
-If your project is not ESM-based typescript, override it.
+- [`moduleNameMapper`](https://jestjs.io/docs/next/configuration#modulenamemapper-objectstring-string--arraystring) is preconfigured, even when you're not using `produceConfig()`.
+If your project is not ESM typescript, override it.

 ## Usage

-### For a project not using alias
+### For a project not using an alias

 If your project is pure javascript or does not need [Typescript paths mappting](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) and [jest's `moduleNameMapper`](https://jestjs.io/docs/configuration#modulenamemapper-objectstring-string--arraystring), then you can just import a config(json) directly,